 For those of you reporting to a Chief Security Officer, realize that s/he has a finite budget and looks to mitigate as much risk as possible.
 Align your programs and budget requests with business risk mitigation clearly identified.

 Follow the data; follow the risk.
 An ounce of prevention is worth a pound of cure.

-About the author: Gideon T. Rasmussen (www.gideonrasmussen.com), CISSP, CISA, CISM, CIPP is a Charlotte-based Information Security Manager with over 15 years experience in corporate and military organizations.
-The opinions expressed here are those of Gideon Rasmussen and do not necessarily represent those of his current or past employers.
+About the author: Gideon T. Rasmussen is an Information Security Risk Consultant with over 20 years of experience in corporate and military organizations.
+His websites are www.gideonrasmussen.com and www.virtualcso.com.
+The opinions expressed here are those of Gideon Rasmussen and do not necessarily represent those of his current or past employers/clients.

 Originally published in (IN)SECURE Magazine (June, 2011)